 Too much high-intensity interval training is bad because it can lead to overtraining, which results in burnout and missed workouts.
-Working out too intensely and for too long can make you more susceptible to illness and injury as well.
+Working out too intensely and for too long can also make you more susceptible to illness and injury.
 Furthermore, regularly working out isn’t healthy; your body needs rest days to repair muscle damage and strengthen your cardiovascular system.
-Take at least one rest day per week as a general rule of thumb.
+Take at least one rest day per week as a general rule.

 Do you need to take a rest day or two every week if you’re planning on incorporating high-intensity interval training into your routine?
 Absolutely!
 As long as you avoid these downsides and listen to your body, you can reap all of high-intensity interval training’s benefits without feeling like it’s bad for you.

-Additionally, don’t forget that while you can lose weight and increase your cardiovascular endurance through high-intensity interval training, it won’t result in substantial muscle growth.
+Also, don’t forget that high-intensity interval training won’t help you build much muscle, but it will help you lose weight and improve your cardiovascular endurance.
 If you want to add more muscle definition to your body, you’ll need to incorporate strength training into your routine too.
 That being said, high-intensity interval training is an excellent way to get in shape quickly—especially if you lack time for more traditional forms of exercise!

-To sum it up, high-intensity interval training is an effective way to lose weight, increase your cardiovascular endurance and gain muscle definition quickly.
-Just remember that if you want to experience all of its benefits, you should avoid working out too intensely, for too long, or on consecutive days.
+To sum it up, high-intensity interval training is an effective way to lose weight, increase your cardiovascular endurance, and gain muscle definition.
+Remember that if you want to experience all of its benefits, you should avoid working out too intensely, for too long, or on consecutive days.

 What happens when you do too much HIIT

 When you do too much high-intensity interval training (HIIT), your body will burn through all of its glycogen stores.
 When that happens, your body can use fat as a fuel source.
-However, because you’re exercising so intensely, it might take a day or two to replenish your glycogen stores.
-Once you do, though, you’ll find that fat has become your go-to energy source because carbs are in short supply.
+But because you’re working out so hard, your glycogen stores might take a day or two to fill up again.
+Once you do, you’ll find that fat has become your go-to energy source because carbs are in short supply.

 While too much HIIT is bad, it isn’t dangerous.
-Although you’ll need to cut back on your workout intensity if you do too much and burn through all of your glycogen stores, that’s not an irreversible situation.
-A moderate amount of steady-state cardio will help restore your glycogen levels in time for your next workout.
+Although you’ll need to cut back on your workout intensity if you do too much and burn through all your glycogen stores, that’s not irreversible.
+Your glycogen levels will be more stable before your next workout if you do moderate steady-state cardio.

 The real danger with too much HIIT is that it can lead to injuries.
 Because you’re working out so intensely, your body is prone to get hurt.
 If you work out without proper rest and recovery or without stretching properly before and after workouts, then you’re putting yourself at risk of sprains, strains, and even muscle tears.

 Additionally, your risk of injury increases if you increase your workout frequency.
-Doing more than two workouts per week can lead to overuse injuries, especially if you don’t allow your body to recover between sessions.
+Doing more than two weekly workouts can lead to overuse injuries, especially if you don’t allow your body to recover between sessions.